-UK anti‐money laundering and sanctions regulations require us to obtain evidence of the identity of clients for whom we act at the start of a business relationship.
-For consumers, a validated copy of your driving licence, passport or other evidence of identity is likely, together with a recent utility bill.
+UK anti‐money laundering and Sanctions regulations require us to obtain evidence of the identity of clients for whom we act at the start of a business relationship.
+We routinely check anyone taking out a policy against the financial sanctions database.

 We are obliged to report to the National Crime Agency any evidence or suspicion of money laundering at the first opportunity and we are prohibited from disclosing any such report to you.

 Claims payment will be made in favour of the insured.
 If you require a payment to be made to a third party then you must confirm the required payee name and details and provide a brief explanation for your request.